MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplatform-integration-overview.md

 [!INCLUDE[prod_short](../includes/prod_short.md)] supports that a Power BI report, page, or visual can be embedded in the Business Central client by using an iframe.

 There are two ways that a Power BI report, page, or visual can be added to a page in the [!INCLUDE[prod_short](../includes/prod_short.md)] client:

 1. A user can embed a Power BI report, page, or scorecard on pages that include a Power BI part.
 For more information, see [Working with Power BI Reports in Business Central](/dynamics365/business-central/across-working-with-powerbi).
-1. A developer can programatically add them from AL. For more information, see [Adding Power BI Report parts to pages](../developer/devenv-power-bi-report-parts.md).
+1. A developer can programmatically add them from AL. For more information, see [Adding Power BI Report parts to pages](../developer/devenv-power-bi-report-parts.md).

 ## Integrating Business Central with Microsoft Power Pages (preview)